MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_msgattachmentdata.md

 Get attachment path name as a string. if path not empty then reference attachment.

 ### GetLongPath function
-Get attachment long path name as a string. if path not empty then reference attachment.t.
+Get attachment long path name as a string. if path not empty then reference attachment.